ISG-ICS/cloudberry/docs/quick-start.md

 ### 2.1 Create a Dataset in AsterixDB

-In Step 9, we ran a script called `./script/ingestAllTwitterToLocalCluster.sh` to create data sets and ingest data into them.
+In Step 9, we ran a script called `./script/ingestAllTwitterToLocalCluster.sh` to create data sets in AsterixDB and ingest data into them.
 The following are the executed DDL statements.